 We love when our little ones create all kinds of fun artwork.
 So, we crafted a frighteningly fabulous way to display it!
 Inspired by one of our little ghouls’ favorite shows, this Vampirina Artwork Display will do the trick.

 This craft is straight out of Vampirina, featuring a kid-friendly design that looks like a picture frame from the Hauntley family’s home.
-Whether your kiddo brings home a work of art or is loving their latest coloring pages—like these spooktacular ones—this DIY is sure to delight.
+Whether your kiddo brings home a work of art or is loving their latest coloring pages—this DIY is sure to delight.
 Your little spooks will go batty for this craft!

 What You’ll Need